Entering Protected Mode

 "With great power comes great responsibility." - Voltaire / Spider-Man

-After we read from disk, it will enable us to write much more code, because we are not limited to 512 bytes.
+After we read from disk, it will enable us to write much more code, because we will not be limited to 512 bytes.

 But just before we do that, we don't want to limit ourselves only to 16bit instructions.